Sin: What's It Good For?

 Filed under Religion

-This week, I'm going to put on my burgundy velvet robe, fill my martini glass, and observe that bastard stepchild of the value system: Sin.
+This week, I'm going to put on my burgundy velvet robe, fill my martini glass, and take a long, critical look at that bastard stepchild of the value system: Sin.

 Sin is an interesting thing.
-A sin is something you're not supposed to do, according to a given set of religious restrictions.
+A sin is something you're not supposed to do, but only according to a given set of religious restrictions.
 Sins are not necessarily illegal.
 Sins are not necessarily wrong.
 Sins don't necessarily harm anyone.
-In fact, many sins can be completely, entirely harmless, like the thinking of impure thoughts.
+In fact, many sins are completely, entirely harmless, like the thinking of impure thoughts.
 So what's the problem?
 Why are sins bad?

-I guess that all depends on whose definition of "bad" you use.
+That all depends on whose definition of "bad" you use.
 For example, if you're a Muslim, it's sinful to get urine on yourself.
-The rest of us follow this commandment pretty strictly too, but we certainly wouldn't consider the odd dribble to be sinful.
+The rest of us are generally on board with this too — as a sort of guideline, but we certainly wouldn't consider the odd dribble to be sinful.
 Buddhists consider skeptical doubt to be a sin (though they call it a hindrance), but doubt certainly isn't a problem for Christians or Muslims.
-Most Christians consider polygamy to be sinful, but it's the rule for most of Africa and the East.
+Most Christians consider polygamy to be sinful, but it's the rule for most of Africa and some of the East.
 So there's no one clear yardstick for determining what's sinful or not.
 It depends completely upon the religious context.
 Outside of a religious context, the word sin is, for all practical purposes, meaningless.

-Christians in particular consider everyone to be sinful, regardless of their performance.
+Christians in particular consider everyone to be inherently sinful, regardless of their performance.
 They call this "original sin", and it's essentially a negative blot on your report card immediately upon birth.
-Since Adam and Eve had the gall to eat some fruit that was offered to them, you and I and everyone else are considered guilty by association and are thus fundamentally bad people, according to strict Christian doctrine.
+Since Adam and Eve ate the forbidden fruit in the Genesis legend, you and I and everyone else are considered guilty by association and are thus fundamentally bad people, according to strict Christian doctrine, which includes the assumption that we're all actually descended from them as if they were real people.

 Christians also have to deal with "mortal sins."
 A mortal sin is one that, if left unrepented, sends you to hell when you die.
 Christians don't maintain a list of what types of sins guarantee you a date with the devil, instead they lay out some general rules.
 The big sins, like murder and adultery, put you on the fast track.
 Mortal sins have to be done deliberately.
-If you simply forget to go to church, accidentally put on a condom, or unintentionally catch a glance of a hot girl out of the corner of your eye, such sins are called venial sins and you can get away with them.
-But if you do them deliberately — blow off church on purpose in order to saw some extra logs on Sunday morning, wear the condom on purpose, or deliberately stare at the hot girl with impure thoughts — they are mortal sins.
+If you simply forget to go to church, accidentally put on a condom, or unintentionally catch a glance of an attractive person and an impure thought pops into your head, such sins are called venial sins and you can get away with them.
+But if you do them deliberately — blow off church on purpose in order to saw some extra logs on Sunday morning, wear the condom on purpose, or do something deliberately that produces impure thoughts — they are mortal sins.
 If you do things like this regularly, strict Christians consider that you are hellbound for sure.
-There are probably a lot of human males who needn't bother wearing their jackets for their burial.
+By this yardstick, there are probably a lot of us who needn't bother wearing our ski jackets for our burials.

 The list of sins is not static: it's even been updated to include cybersex.
-Using a computer in some way to enhance sexual stimulation is sinful.
+Using a computer in some way to enhance sexual stimulation is sinful, according to Catholic doctrine and others.
 This includes a video chat session with your spouse when one of you is traveling.
-That makes a lot of sense.
+How does that make any sense in the 21st century?

 Drunkenness and tobacco are big on the sin list.
 This one's just plain counterproductive.
 Who among us doesn't appreciate an evening at the club in an overstuffed leather chair, with a martini and a fine cigar, talking politics and blasphemy.
-Throw in some profanity (which, fortunately, I don't see on the list of sins), and you've got the perfect evening.
-Drunkenness and tobacco are fundamental to healthy male adulthood.
-Frankly, I don't even know how I'd be able to conduct a proper board meeting without these accoutrements.
+Throw in some profanity (which, fortunately, is very rarely considered sinful), and you've got the perfect evening.
+Drunkenness and tobacco are fundamental to the lives of some people I know, and many of them are not even in jail for anything.

-Idolatry is another sin that would be hard for me to live without.
+Idolatry is another sin that's hard for some to live without.
 Idolatry doesn't necessarily relate to graven images or statues of other gods; idolatry is the practice of loving anything or anyone more than you love God.
 For me, the brand names Porsche and Jeep are hard to get past.
 I do attend church every Sunday morning: My temple of worship is a rectangle at the beach measuring 8 meters by 16 meters and involves the hitting of a synthetic leather ball at other worshippers.
-And since I cannot honestly say that there are any supernatural invisible flying magicians whom I love more than my own family, idolatry is definitely a sin that I need to commit every minute of every day, as much as I need to draw breath.
+And since I cannot honestly say that there are any supernatural deities whom I love more than my own family, idolatry is definitely a sin that I need to commit every minute of every day, as much as I need to draw breath.

-Hate and anger are sins.
+Hate and anger are sins in many religions.
 I don't really hate anyone and I don't get angry very often.
 About the only thing that gets me angry is when I hear the worst of the bad news from the world: children being abused or murdered, and genocides.
 Apparently, the world's major religions think that I should go to hell because those things make me angry.
-I'd have to say this is one case where the world's major religions can kiss my ass.
-I respect how the Amish can overlook these crimes and offer loving forgiveness to even these criminals, but I'll save my applause for the inmates who beat Jeffrey Dahmer's head to death against a prison toilet.
+That loses me right me there.
+I respect the way some of the faithful such as the Amish can overlook thesecrimes and offer loving forgiveness to even the worst criminals, but I prefer to take the label of sinner and be outraged.

 Lying.
 This one's tough.
 I don't know how anyone can claim that they don't practice this sin every day, no matter how religious they are.
 Have you ever told anyone that you can't go somewhere, or can't do something, when the truth is you simply didn't want to?
 You're a liar.
 You ever stop talking about someone when they entered the room, to deceive them into thinking you weren't talking about them?
 You're a liar.
 Ever give someone one of those quick fake smiles when you pass them in the hall — as if seeing them makes you happy?
 You're a liar.
 Lies don't have to be spoken and they are usually not malicious, but they're still lies.
 We all do it, all day, every day.
 Lying is a fundamental of politeness and a pillar of good behavior.

 The truth is the concept of sin has no place in the lives of intelligent adults in modern society.
 Politeness, honesty, industry, and simply being yourself will take you a lot further.
-I say to the religious people: Keep your arbitrary restrictions, and your hateful belief that I should go to hell, to yourselves.
+I say to those who wish to impose their particular culture's religious restrictions onto those who don't choose to follow them: Keep your arbitrary restrictions, and your hateful labels, and your hateful belief that others should go to hell, to yourselves.

 References & Further Reading